Omir Santos: Cleveland Indians

 On February 5, 2013, Santos signed a minor league contract with the Cleveland Indians.
 Santos started the 2013 season with the Triple-A Columbus Clippers, and was called up to the Indians on April 9, 2013.
 He appeared in one game for the Indians before being optioned back to Columbus a week later.
 On July 14, Santos was outrighted off the 40-man roster to Columbus.

 Santos declared free agency on October 3, 2013.

 Pittsburgh Pirates

 Santos signed a minor league deal with the Pittsburgh Pirates on February 7, 2014.

 Washington Nationals

 Santos signed a minor league contract with the Washington Nationals in 2015.
 He was released on April 2, 2015.

-Second stint with Indians
+Cleveland Indians (second stint)

-On February 26, 2016, Santos signed a minor league deal with the Cleveland Indians.
+On February 26, 2016, Santos signed a minor league contract with the Cleveland Indians.
+He did not appear in a game for the organization and elected free agency following the season on November 7.

 Coaching career

 Santos was named as the bench coach for the Mahoning Valley Scrappers in 2019.
 He was promoted to manager of the Dominican Summer League Indians 1 on January 24, 2020.
+He was named manager of the Lake County Captains, the High-A affiliate for the Cleveland Guardians, for the 2023 campaign.